indionapolis/DMD/SQL/README.md

 ## Review

-We use SQLite as a back end database engine.
+We use ```SQLite``` as a back end database engine.
 We implemented the structure of the database(tables with relations): converted our ER diagrams into a real database using DDL.
 It is important to note that our database is in third normal form.
 Furthermore, we populated our database with sample data for each table.
-For easiest way to generate data we wrote a Python3 script.
-Backend application is written in Python3.
-What matter here is that all queries are written only in SQL and Python is used only as server and database api.
-Moreover, we implemented reactive JavaScript client-side application which makes api requests to the server and shows results of the queries.
+For easiest way to generate data we wrote a ```Python3``` script.
+Backend application is written in ```Python3```.
+What matter here is that all queries are written only in ```SQL``` and ```Python``` is used only as server and database api.
+Moreover, we implemented reactive ```JavaScript``` client-side application which makes api requests to the server and shows results of the queries.

 All source code and additional documentation available in ```github``` [repository](https://github.com/indionapolis/DMD)